 If you’re an outdoor enthusiast who loves any level of activity, you know that, eventually, things get stuck in your skin that you don’t want to be there.

 This can be splinters, rocks, cactus needles, and so much more.
-Tweezers and/ or safety pins will give you an effective (although not always comfortable) means of removing these items before they become a real nuisance.
+Tweezers or safety pins will give you a practical (although not always comfortable) means of removing these items before they become a real nuisance.
 Adding a lighter to your kit will also give you a way to sanitize pins before using them to excavate that pesky splinter.

 6. Antibacterial Ointment